-#|Warning: Attention shift requested at 0.8 while one was already in progress. |#
+#|Warning: Attention shift requested at 0.8 while one was already in progress. |# start-tracking cmd start-tracking

 The timing of the encoding-complete event for this request uses the randomize-time command.
 So, if the :randomize-time parameter is set to non-nil the timing on that event will be randomized accordingly.